Academic Catalog

 PTBS 50600 Medical Screening I (NLA)

-This course covers the principles and interpretation of diagnostic testing.
-Students will become competent in understanding radiologic interpretations of X-rays, Computed Tomography, MRI, Nuclear, ultrasound imaging and nerve conduction testing.
+Explores the principles and interpretation of diagnostic testing.
+Includes radiologic interpretations of X-rays, Computed Tomography, MRI, Nuclear, ultrasound imaging and nerve conduction testing.
 Radiographic anatomy, densities, views, and structural analysis are taught using digital imaging.
-Patient cases will be used to compare patho-structural diagnosis with actual symptoms and clinical presentation.
-Prerequisites: PTBS 31400.
+Uses patient cases to compare patho-structural diagnosis with actual symptoms and clinical presentation.
+Prerequisites: PTBS 50100.
 (F,Y)

 1 Credit